Spectagaming332/MineTracker-Minecraft-Spigot/README.md

 # MineTracker-Minecraft-Spigot
 A spigot plugin that announces when a player mines a block.

-To change the block to be mined for the server to announce to the entire server change the
+To change the block to be mined for the server to announce to the entire server change the line:
+"Material[] blocksToAnnounce = {Material.DIAMOND_ORE, Material.EMERALD_ORE}; // add more blocks as needed" Change Materia;